 “We believe not only in this particular move, but in close collaboration with them [Weichai] to take steps that the global automotive market needs,” Raptis said, referring to the bypassing of obstacles and on-demand service.

-Shanghai-based DeepBlue AI was also involved in the design and manufacture of the vehicles, people familiar with the matter told TechNode.
+Shanghai-based DeepBlue AI was also involved in the design and manufacturing of the vehicles, people familiar with the matter told TechNode.

 Small city, big ambitions